inusedname/PROPTIT/doc-kotlin/buoi12_en.md

             // You can use the API that requires the permission.
         }
         shouldShowRequestPermissionRationale(...) -> {
-            // In an educational UI, explain to the user why your app requires this
-            // permission for a specific feature to behave as expected.
-In this UI,
-            // include a "cancel" or "no thanks" button that allows the user to
-            // continue using your app without granting the permission. showInContextUI(...)
+            showInContextUI(...)
         }
         else -> {
-            // You can directly ask for the permission.

             // The registered ActivityResultCallback gets the result of this request. requestPermissionLauncher.launch(
                     Manifest.permission.REQUESTED_PERMISSION)